feldim2425/OC-Minecarts/src/main/resources/assets/ocminecart/doc/ocminecart/en_US/item/cart.md

 If you break the cart, it drops the inventory of the cart and a computer cart will keep its internal components.

+#### Emblems
+You can attach railcraft emblems to the computercart.
+Just craft it together with an emblem.
+If you already attached an emblem to the cart, you can also change it with the same method, but you won't get back the emblem.
+You can remove the emblem by placing the cart in the crafting table with a crowbar.
+The crowbar will not get damaged but you will lose the emblem.